How to connect Confluence to ChatGPT: A 2026 guide

 The payoff for your team is pretty immediate:

-• Onboarding new hires: New folks can get up to speed faster by asking about company processes and finding the right documents without having to poke a teammate every five minutes.
+Onboarding new hires: New folks can get up to speed faster by asking about company processes and finding the right documents without needing to wait for a teammate's availability.

-• Project management: Teams can get quick summaries of project updates or track down specific decisions that were documented in meeting notes buried deep in a project space.
+Project management: Teams can get quick summaries of project updates or track down specific decisions that were documented in meeting notes within a project space.

 Three ways to connect Confluence to ChatGPT

-There are three main routes you can take here, each with its own level of difficulty, cost, and power.
-Let's break them down, starting with the most technical and working our way to the simplest.
+There are three main routes you can take here, each with its own level of customization, complexity, and specialized features.
+Let's break them down.

 Method 1: The developer route with a custom GPT Action

 If you have developers on your team (or are one yourself), you can build your own integration using OpenAI's "Actions" feature.
 This lets a custom GPT call external APIs, and in this case, that would be the Confluence API.
-It’s a powerful option if you need something tailor-made, but it's definitely not a weekend project.
+It’s a powerful option if you need something tailor-made for specific internal requirements.

-Based on OpenAI's official documentation and countless forum discussions, the process generally involves:
+Based on OpenAI's official documentation and forum discussions, the process generally involves:

-1. Creating an Atlassian developer app: First, you have to register an application in Atlassian's developer console to get the API keys you'll need.
+Creating an Atlassian developer app: First, you register an application in Atlassian's developer console to get the API keys you'll need.

-2. Setting up OAuth 2.0: This is a notoriously tricky step needed to make sure ChatGPT and your Confluence instance can talk to each other securely.
+Setting up OAuth 2.0: This is a standard step needed to make sure ChatGPT and your Confluence instance can talk to each other securely.

-3. Defining an OpenAPI schema: You have to write a specific technical file that basically teaches ChatGPT how to use the Confluence API, outlining what it can and can't do.
+Defining an OpenAPI schema: You write a specific technical file that teaches ChatGPT how to use the Confluence API, outlining what it can access.

-4. Writing custom instructions: Finally, you need to give your custom GPT very clear prompts on how and when to use the Action you just built.
+Writing custom instructions: Finally, you give your custom GPT clear prompts on how and when to use the Action you just built.

-• It takes time: This isn't a quick win.
-Expect to sink a good amount of developer time into the initial setup, testing, and inevitable debugging.
+Development time: Expect to invest some developer time into the initial setup, testing, and refining of the integration.

-• It costs money: This method requires a paid ChatGPT plan (Plus, Pro, or Business) just to create and use GPTs with Actions, and that’s on top of the developer hours you’ll be paying for.
+Account requirements: This method requires a paid ChatGPT plan (Plus, Pro, or Business) to create and use GPTs with Actions.

 Method 2: The automation platform route with Zapier or Pipedream

-If the first option sounds like a bit of a headache, you could use a no-code or low-code platform like Zapier, Pipedream, or Appy Pie.
+If you prefer a low-code approach, you could use a platform like Zapier, Pipedream, or Appy Pie.
 These tools are great for creating simple, trigger-based workflows.
-For instance, you could set up a "zap" where a new page in Confluence triggers an action to summarize it with ChatGPT and post that summary in Slack.
+For instance, you could set up a workflow where a new page in Confluence triggers an action to summarize it with ChatGPT and post that summary in Slack.

 Method 3: The dedicated AI platform route

-The third, and frankly most straightforward, way is to use a platform designed specifically for this.
-This approach gives you the power of a custom-built tool with the simplicity of a no-code app.
+The third way is to use a platform designed specifically for knowledge integration.
+This approach combines the power of a custom-built tool with the simplicity of a self-serve app.

-This is where a tool like eesel AI shines.
-Platforms like this are built from the ground up to connect all your company's knowledge sources to a smart AI agent.
+This is where a tool like eesel AI works beautifully alongside Confluence.
+Platforms like this are built to connect your company's knowledge sources to a smart AI agent.

-• You can be live in minutes: Instead of a multi-step developer project that takes weeks, you can connect Confluence with a single click. eesel AI handles all the complicated API and authentication stuff for you.
+Quick implementation: Instead of a long development project, you can connect Confluence in minutes. eesel AI handles the underlying API and authentication details for you.

-• It's actually built for Q&A: The whole point is conversational search.
-It gives you accurate, synthesized answers and includes citations that link right back to the original pages in Confluence, so you can always double-check the source.
+Built for conversational search: The core feature is conversational Q&A. It provides synthesized answers and includes citations that link right back to the original pages in Confluence, making it easy to verify the source.

-In contrast, a platform like eesel AI acts as a central brain.
-It pulls together information from all your tools, both inside and outside the Atlassian suite, to provide answers based on a full picture of your business.
+Rovo is an excellent choice for teams that operate almost entirely within the Atlassian suite.
+If your company also uses external tools like Google Docs, Zendesk for support, or Slack for daily communication, a platform like eesel AI can act as a complementary central brain.
+It pulls together information from all your tools, both inside and outside the Atlassian suite, to provide answers based on the full scope of your business.

 Comparing the methods for connecting Confluence to ChatGPT

 Still weighing your options?
-Here's how it all stacks up.
+Here's how it all stacks up for 2026.

 Get started with a powerful connection in minutes

-eesel AI was built to solve this exact problem.
-With it, you don’t just connect Confluence to an AI; you create a unified brain for your entire organization that understands the context from all your knowledge, no matter where it lives.
+eesel AI is designed to work within the Confluence ecosystem.
+It helps you create a unified access point for your entire organization that understands the context of all your knowledge.

-And you can roll it out with confidence.
-With our powerful simulation mode, you can test the AI on your actual company data risk-free before ever launching it to your team.
+You can roll it out with confidence: our simulation mode allows you to test the AI on your actual company data risk-free before sharing it with your team.

-Ready to unlock your company’s knowledge?
+Ready to make your knowledge even more accessible?
 Connect your Confluence space to eesel AI for free and build your first internal AI assistant in under five minutes.

 Frequently asked questions